blanchette/logical_verification_2020/README.md

 ## Debian/Ubuntu and Derivates

-These instructions are also in a [YouTube video](https://www.youtube.com/watch?v=02ff4WrW0FU), not including the LV details.
+These instructions are also in a [YouTube video](https://www.youtube.com/watch?v=02ff4WrW0FU), not including the Logical Verification repository details.

 ### Install Lean

-* Open a terminal.
+* Open a terminal, enter the following command and hit enter.
+(This will take some time.)

 ```bash
 wget -q https://raw.githubusercontent.com/leanprover-community/mathlib-tools/master/scripts/install_debian.sh && bash install_debian.sh ; rm -f install_debian.sh && source ~/.profile
 ```

-(will take some time)
+* You may have to log out and log in again to make sure that the `lean` command is on your `PATH`.

 ### Install our Logical Verification Repository